 The first step in starting a new business or adopting a new enterprise is to choose opportunities that you are passionate about.
 Choosing an enterprise that you do not enjoy will only lead to lack of interest or failure in the future.
 During this process, you should include your immediate family in the discussion.
 Family unity will lead to acceptance of time taken away from family activities during the start-up phase.
-Many enterprises in the Agricultural Alternatives series include budget lines indicating a value for family labor.
+Many enterprises include budget lines indicating a value for family labor.
 Family acceptance is necessary for your farm business to succeed.

 When considering a new enterprise, researching of all aspects of the proposed enterprise is critical.
 This includes legal issues relating to starting the type of business on your farm (zoning regulations), obtaining the necessary funding for your business, realizing the time requirements of the practice, and researching available markets for the product you will produce.
 Good sources of information include your local public library, the Internet, and people currently involved in the type of business you are considering.
 The research should include the history of the practice, the present conditions, and the future prospects.

 The second step to take before undertaking any new business or diversifying an existing business is to develop a business plan.
 A business plan can be thought of as a roadmap of the future of your business and requires you to think through the process of where you expect your business to go in the future.
 This thinking process should include who your customers are and in what kind of marketplace you will operate.
 A business plan requires you to estimate costs and potential profits, consider the cash flow of your business, and determine how your business will adapt to a changing business climate.
 Many lenders now require a written business plan before considering new funding.
 The business plan will also help determine the viability of the practice prior to adoption or initial cash outlays.